yllee/jsonchecker/readme.txt

 Compile
 Extract the files to a directory, and type "compile" in the directory.
 The class files will be compiled to the classes folder.
+(You need to create the classes folder!)

 Run
 type "run <URL>" in the command prompt window (you should be in